JetBrains/kotlin-playground/README.md

 ### Events

-Kotlin Playground is supported several events on additional parameter on initialisation;
+Kotlin Playground supports several events on additional parameter on initialisation;

 For example:
 ```js